Isreal-Oluwasegun/Data-Science-Portfolio/README.md

 - Train a model(Ridge) that can predict housing price
 - Test the model to see if it can generalize
 - Communicate the result in form of
+- Visualization ( Mapbox Open street map).

+CONCLUSION
-    a.
-Visualization ( Mapbox Open street map).
-It was observed that houses around the coastline have higher price.
+- It was observed that houses around the coastline have higher price.
-    b.
-Using equation for technical viewers
+- Using equation for technical viewers
-    c.
-Using interactive dashboard
+- Using interactive dashboard

 This project is a self chosen project to enhance my knowledge in my current study in data science at WorldQuant university.